Dark Conspiracy: Third edition

-Dark Conspiracy Enterprises licensed The Gamers' Conglomerate to publish a third edition, but this did not happen.
-In 2010, the option for a third edition was granted to Kinstaff Media.
+Dark Conspiracy Enterprises licensed the game to The Gamers' Conglomerate to publish a third edition.
+They did not produce the third edition as planned, so in 2010, the option for a third edition was granted to Kinstaff Media.
 Kinstaff created a division called 3 Hombres Games, which published the PDF of a third edition in 2012 that uses a new rules system with revised character generation and combat rules.

 A supplement titled Conspiracy Rules and other material were under development when 3 Hombres Games went out of business.